CCADynamicsGroup/SummerSchoolWorkshops/2-Galaxies-and-collections-of-orbits/README.md

 skip most of the optional material.
 The best approach is to quickly move through the notebooks and to go back to the parts that you find the most interesting to explore those in more detail.

+The `3D-visualizations` notebook just contains some examples of bonus material on creating 3D visualizations of orbits and 3D animations of streams.

 ---